sphaero/appie/README.md

 home.textile
 ./img/banner.png
 ````
-Appie is then run as follows from this directory:
+Appie is run as follows:
 ```
-appie.py
+$ appie -s /path/to/directory
 ```
-You will then have a new directory 'build' with the following contents:
+You will then have a new directory 'build' in your current direcyory
+with the following contents:
 ```
 ./build/files/report_2008.pdf
 ./build/files/report_2009.pdf